 If you pay your income tax bill late, you will also have to pay late payment interest on what you owe.
 The amount you owe includes any penalties that have been added.
-From 7 April 2020, late payment interest will be charged at 2.60%.
+From 4 January 2022, default interest is charged at 2.75%.

 HMRC has an online tool which estimates penalties and interest for late filing and late payments under self assessment.

 If you do not reach an agreement with HMRC to repay what you owe, your case will be transferred to your local tax office.
 The office will consider different ways of recovering the debt from you.